Tapesh-1308/email-testing-platform/README.md

 - Real-time dashboard updates using API polling.
 - Email creation form with validation and options to add plain HTML or design emails using a drag-and-drop feature from the Unlayer library.
 - Subscriber management with filters using Material UI's Data Grid.
+- Download all the analytics in CSV and PDF formats.

 ## Approach